What happens to turkeys who get pardoned by the president? - NewsBreak

 The Truman Library & Museum says President Truman was not the first president to pardon a turkey.
 Historians instead say Kennedy came close in 1963 when he sent back a turkey after that year’s ceremonial presentation (“Let’s keep him going,” Kennedy reportedly said), although he stopped short of issuing an official presidential pardon, or using the word “pardon” at all.

 Patricia Nixon and Rosalyn Carter also sent some of their birds away, to a farm and a mini zoo, respectively.
-Soon enough, sending turkeys to live out their days on a farm “became the norm” under President Reagan, though none of these birds were ever officially pardoned.San Diego airport expects 20% increase in travelers for Thanksgiving holiday
+Soon enough, sending turkeys to live out their days on a farm “became the norm” under President Reagan, though none of these birds were ever officially pardoned.Florida city cancels turkey shoot as price of birds doubles

 That all changed In 1989, during George H.W.
 Bush’s first year in office.
 Bush, remarking on the presence of nearby animal activists, said during his remarks that the bird before him wouldn’t be eaten.